farhat-lab/gentb-snakemake/README.md

 ### Usage

-* Clone this Github repository to your local machine
+1. Clone this Github repository to your local machine

-* Make sure you have the package manager [conda](https://docs.conda.io/en/latest/miniconda.html) installed to source _Snakemake_:
+2. Make sure you have the package manager [conda](https://docs.conda.io/en/latest/miniconda.html) installed to source all software and dependencies into a new environment:
 ```
+conda env create -f snakemake-gentb.yml
-conda install snakemake
+conda activate snakemake-gentb
 ```

-* Download example fastq files:
+3. Download example fastq files:

 ```
 mkdir data/fastq; cd data/fastq